Latinas Decolonizing Our Sexuality: The Journey of Reclaiming Power and Pleasure

 • Embracing Pleasure: Reclaiming pleasure as a fundamental aspect of well-being, rather than something to be earned or feared, is a radical act.
 This means prioritizing personal satisfaction and consent in all sexual encounters.

-The Impact of Decolonization in 2025
+The Impact of Decolonizing Sexuality in Latinas

 This journey is about more than just individual liberation; it's about collective healing and the creation of a future where all Latinas can experience their sexuality with joy, confidence, and self-determination.
 A powerful affirmation of identity and a vital step towards true liberation.